lorenaleao/lorenaleao/README.md

 - - - -

 :sparkles: I study Computer Science and take a series of courses related to Culture and Creative Processes at the [Universidade Federal de Minas Gerais](https://ufmg.br/).
-I'm also a software engineer intern at [Cyral](https://cyral.com/) and I do theater at the [Escola Livre de Artes](http://portalbelohorizonte.com.br/o-que-fazer/arte-e-cultura/centros-culturais/escola-livre-de-artes-arena-da-cultura-ela-arena).
+I'm also a software engineer intern at [Cyral](https://cyral.com/)<!--and I do theater at the [Escola Livre de Artes](http://portalbelohorizonte.com.br/o-que-fazer/arte-e-cultura/centros-culturais/escola-livre-de-artes-arena-da-cultura-ela-arena)-->.

 In parallel, I’m working on learning the Go language more deeply, learning Bash, studying algorithms and data structures and solving code problems.
 You can see more details of what I'm up to [here](https://github.com/lorenaleao/lorenaleao/blob/master/current-projects.md).
 In [this](https://github.com/lorenaleao/hello-world) repository and in my social networks I share, from time to time, ideas, resources, interesting initiatives and things I like.